Its about the month of July...

 1. First and foremost...Information is power.
-I truly believe that awareness alone can the an important part of managing the summer slump.
+Awareness alone can be the most important part of managing the summer slump.
 Just knowing that you may experience a slowing for new clients or a decrease in your volume is enough to help you manage your expectations.
-I have been talking to the clients I coach about this so they can feel prepared.
-I feel so bad watching a new practice owner wonder what they are doing wrong...when what really is happening is a natural ebb and flow in the business of private practice.
+This is a conversation that I have had with each of my clients.
+Instead of wondering what you are doing wrong, just be aware that a summer slump can be a part of the natural ebb and flow in the business of private practice.

 2. Take this time to put your marketing strategy in high gear, so you can be ready when the new wave of clients come through.
 This might mean:

-- freshen up the content on your website
+- freshening up the content on your website

 - writing a few blog articles